 *(Grades are determined by the grade your child will be going into for the 2019-2020 school year)

 - Each camp will be five days long (Monday-Friday)

 - Camp will officially start at 9:00am but drop off can be from 8:45-9:00 am

 - Camp ends officially at 4:00 but pick-up can be from 4:00-4:15pm

-- If you need a later pick up time you may pay $25 for the week (or $5/day) and pick your child up no later than 5:15 (Please notify staff prior to camp starting)
+- If you need an early drop off (8am) or later pick up time (5pm) you may pay $5/day for morning/afternoon or $10 a day for both.
+(Parent or guardian MUST notify staff prior to camp starting)

 - If campers are picked up later than 4:15 on any given day, a $5 late fee will be assessed and charged at the end of the week